Bob Lawrence knows the pain that comes with accidentally deleting several production IMS databases while they are

 No problem, I thought.
 I will get a dataset in use by another user (in the online CICS region).
 I was wrong!
 Tech support, that day, had separated our batch production from online production to our other system (we had two systems with shared spool and DASD, but no GRS or other global resource sharing systems).
 The datasets were gone.

 Now, it's major panic time.
 Trembling with fear, I told my boss the news.
 We shut down the databases from the CICS region, copied the CICS journal and notified the help desk.
 I thought the databases would be empty.
-There were only
+There were only a few records in them when the in-flight transactions were flushed to the databases at shutdown.

 How do I recover the databases, I wondered?
 We did not have DBRC (database recovery control) implemented; it may not have available at this time with IMS1.3.